The Challenge

 https://curediab.de/wp-content/uploads/2022/05/AdobeStock_294431234-scaled-e1652793725244.jpeg

 Next to the high medical need MASLD creates a high financial pressure on the health systems.
-In Europe and USA MASLD annual direct medical costs are about 126 billion Euros / year.
-Therefore, there is a high medical need to develop a pharmacotherapy.
-MASLD/MASH are left with very few management options.
-Very recently resmetirom has been approved as the only pharmacological intervention for MASH.
+MASLD-related annual direct medical costs in Europe and USA are about €126B per year.
+Therefore, there is a high medical need to develop pharmacotherapies for this complex disease.

 Therapeutic approaches that integrate multiple combined treatments, targeting diverse metabolic risk factors simultaneously, hold greater promise for enhancing MASH and its associated comorbidities.
 It is expected that in the future, a precision medicine-oriented combination therapy strategy will be employed to address the progressive stages of MASLD.